 PROGRAM DESCRIPTIONHong Kong University of Science and Technology (HKUST) opened in October 1991.
 There are about 5,000 undergraduates currently attending HKUST.
 Class instruction is in English.
 Computing and information systems technology is an integral part of the learning experience.
 Students may take a combination of business and general education course work.
 However 50% of your course work must be taken in business.
 Students earn between 14-16 units of credit.
 Course selection is made with the approval of your academic advisor.
 For more information go to: http://www.bm.ust.hk/ug/exchange/

 If you would like to learn more about this particular program or about any of the other study abroad opportunities, you can reach out to one of our Ambassadors, who have participated in one of the Olin programs in the past.
 To see the full list of Ambassadors, please click here.

 Late August to Late December

 |Orientation Program||End of August||Beginning of February|

 |First Day of Classes||Beginning of September||Beginning of February|

 |Last Day of Program||End of December||End of May|

-All students participating in Olin semester programs are required to enroll and participate in pre-departure and post-departure coursework.
-INTL 300A Planning for International Learning is a required 1.5 credit mini-B course designed to prepare students for their experience overseas the semester before they actually travel.
-INTL 300B Applying International Experiences is a required mini-A post-departure class that will discuss what students learned while abroad and help students articulate those lessons for employers, graduate schools, etc. Additionally, an orientation program hosted by the HKUST's Business School will normally be organized the working day before the semester starts to brief students about HKUST.
-Students should adjust their arrival schedule to participate in this orientation program.
+ORIENTATION PROGRAMAll students participating in Olin semester programs are required to enroll and participate in pre-departure and post-departure coursework.
+INTL 300A Planning for International Learning is a 1 credit mini-B course designed to prepare students for their experience overseas the semester before they actually travel.
+INTL 300B Applying International Experiences is a 0.5 required mini-A post-departure class that will discuss what students learned while abroad and help students articulate those lessons for employers, graduate schools, etc. Both of these classes will meet approximately 3 times during the semester before and after the study abroad experience.